pheymann/typedapi/docs/ServerCreation.md

 ## Create a server from your API
-After we [defined](https://github.com/pheymann/typedapi/blob/master/docs/ApiDefinition.md) our API we have to compile it to an endpoint/set of endpoints we can mount and serve to the world.
+After we [defined](https://github.com/pheymann/typedapi/blob/master/docs/ApiDefinition.md) our API we have to derive the endpoint/set of endpoints we can mount and serve to the world.

-When I say "compile" I mean "let the Scala compiler connect the API to functions which reflect the API description".

-### First things first, link your API
+### First things first, derive the endpoints
 ```Scala
 import typedapi.server._